PrestaShop/prestashop.github.io/news/_posts/2020-06-18-about-bc-breaks.md

 $tpl->assign(['id_product' => (int) $product['id_product']]);
 ```

 Modifying these variables and functions become a BC break too.
-This means variable being injected in our templates become part of the PrestaShop API that is being directed by SemVer.
+This means variable being injected in our templates become part of the PrestaShop API that is being protected and guaranteed by SemVer.

 **Hard BC break example:**
 ```php